Kunwar Pratap Singh Barhath

 Kunwar Pratap Singh Barhath (24 May 1893 – 24 May 1918), also known as ‘Kunwar Ji’, was an Indian Revolutionary against the British government.
 He led the Benaras Conspiracy, part of the larger Ghadar Movement, in the armed rebellion of 1915 against the British Raj.
 In 1916, he was arrested and imprisoned in the Banaras Conspiracy Case and sentenced to five years in jail.
 Subjected to brutal physical torture to weaken him, he refused to divulge the names of other co-conspirators and died on 24 May 1918.

-Singh was part of the celebrated Souda Barhath family of Shahpura State (now in Bhilwara district) whose members were prominent revolutionary leaders in the freedom struggle against the British Raj.
+Singh was part of the celebrated Sauda Barhath family of Shahpura State (now in Bhilwara district) whose members were prominent revolutionary leaders in the freedom struggle against the British Raj.
 Thakur Krishna Singh Barhath, his sons Thakur Kesari Singh Barhath and Thakur Zorawar Singh Barhath and grandson Kunwar Pratap Singh Barhath (son of Thakur Kesari Singh) took part in the freedom struggle and devoted their lives and belongings for the cause of Indian independence.

 Early life

 Kunwar Pratap Singh was born on 24 May 1893 in Udaipur at Kaviraja Shyamaldas Haveli.
 He was a member of the affluent Barhath family who were aristocrats in Rajputana and jagirdars of Devpura (Shahpura State).
 At the time, Pratap's father, Thakur Kesari Singh Barhath, was serving as Chief Counsellor to the Maharana of Mewar.
-He was later invited to join the court of the Maharaja of Kota State, where he served as a member of the Council.
+He was later invited to join the court of the Maharaja of Kota State, where he served as a member of the council.
 Hence, Pratap's childhood was spent in Kota.

 Thakur Kesari Singh Barhath was a high priority of British CID (Crime Investigation Department) to be monitored at all times.
 He encouraged Pratap Singh.

 Pratap Singh completed his education at Herbert High School Kota and later at DAV High School, Ajmer.

 In his father's view, English-medium colleges like Mayo College Ajmer, where the feudal and ruling class of Rajputana sent their children to study, were creating an inferiority complex among the students.
 He wished to promote nationalist education in which the students learned about the history and culture of their nation.
 Therefore, Pratap was sent at a young age to Arjunlal Sethi who ran 'Vardhman Pathshala' in Jaipur which secretly gave training in revolutionary activities.
 Later, Pratap was introduced to Rash Behari Bose.
 When the school moved to Indore, Kesari Singh thought it best send Pratap to Delhi.
 Although Kesari Singh was in a high position in the native states, he was also secretly connected to the Revolutionary Party.
 Thus, he sent his younger brother, Thakur Zoravar Singh Barath, his son Pratap and son-in-law Ishwar Dan Ashiya to Master Amirchand, another nationalist, in Delhi.